-where D is the rotor diameter, U{∞} is the far-field velocity, s = x/D is the non-dimensionalised distance behind the rotor, and the Wake Decay Constant is set as k = 0.04, which corresponds to the case of low atmospheric turbulence (TI = 8%), often referred to as offshore conditions [5].
-Despite its simplicity, the Jensen wake model has been shown to be very reliable [6], and is the default model adopted by Risø DTU's WAsP, GH's WindFarmer, UL's OpenWind, and EMD's WindPRO, to name a few.
+where D is the rotor diameter, U{∞} is the far-field velocity, s = x/D is the non-dimensionalised distance behind the rotor, and the Wake Decay Constant is set as k = 0.04, which corresponds to the case of low atmospheric turbulence (TI = 8%) [5].
+Despite its simplicity, the Jensen wake model has been shown to be very reliable [6], and is the default model adopted by Risø DTU's WASP, GH's WindFarmer, UL's OpenWind, and EMD's WindPRO, to name a few.